b4cksp4c3/b4cksp4c3.github.io/htb/activeboxes/wall.md

 <center><img src="/htb/wall/wget.png"></center>
 <br>

-If done correctly you should see the file get downloaded from the <b>python SimpleHTTPServer
+If done correctly you should see the file get downloaded from the <b>python SimpleHTTPServer</b>
 ```
 # python -m SimpleHTTPServer 80
 Serving HTTP on 0.0.0.0 port 80 ...